Expenses are deductible for CIT purposes if they are wholly, reasonably, exclusively, and necessarily incurred for the business or trade.

 Fines and penalties

 Any punitive payments for default or violation of law are expressly not deductible for CIT purposes.
-In practice, this is usually extended to include default surcharges and other avoidable fines.

 Any tax on income or profit is not deductible except where such tax was paid on profit earned outside Nigeria.
 In this case, if the source country has no DTT with Nigeria, the foreign tax paid is allowed as a deduction for CIT purposes.
 State and local taxes (business rates) and levies may be deducted from taxable income.